UOR: Universal Backdoor Attacks on Pre-trained Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Victim PLMs and Usage Paradigms} The basic PLM we use is BERT \cite{devlin2018bert}.
-To evaluate the generality for PLMs, we further test on the encoder-only PLMs RoBERTa \cite{liu2019roberta} and DeBERTa \cite{he2020deberta}, permuted language modeling PLM XLNet \cite{yang2019xlnet}, and sequence-to-sequence PLM BART \cite{lewis2019bart}.
-We use fine-tuning as the basic usage paradigm.
-In addition, we also test our method on prompt-tuning \cite{lester2021power} and p-tuning \cite{liu2021gpt} settings.
+\paragraph{Victim PLMs and Usage Paradigms} We test our method on three different architectures of PLMs, which are the encoder-only PLM BERT \cite{devlin2018bert}, permuted language modeling PLM XLNet \cite{yang2019xlnet}, and sequence-to-sequence PLM BART \cite{lewis2019bart}.
+We utilize fine-tuning as the basic usage paradigm.
+In addition, we also test on prompt-tuning \cite{lester2021power} and p-tuning \cite{liu2021gpt}.